tokyotech-nakatalab/IPCPrediction/README.md

 # IPCPrediction
-Make the Binary Quadratic Model for sports scheduling problem.
 Definitions and comments in this code are based on the following paper.

 Title:
 IPC Prediction of Patent Documents Using Neural Network with Attention for Hierarchical Structure